Can a human verify it quickly?

 If yes, a faster model is usually enough.

-Strategy — — by Sistava
+Strategy — — by Mahmoud Zalt

 A practical guide to model routing for AI employees: when to use fast, standard, advanced, and reasoning models across real business work.